varigence/docs/bimlflex/user-guide/data-vault-templates.md

 ## Base Data Vault constructs

-BimlFlex generates the required artifacts to populate Hubs, Links, Satellites etc from its metadata.
+BimlFlex generates the required artefacts to populate Hubs, Links, Satellites etc from its metadata.

 ### Hubs

 Hubs maintain a distinct list of business keys.
 The business key and the Hub table, as well as the source and source to target mapping are defined in the metadata repository.

-The Hub Entity is at the center of the **Core Business Concept**, CBC, and should be derived from **Enterprise Wide Business Keys**, EWBK’s.
+The Hub Entity is at the centre of the **Core Business Concept**, CBC, and should be derived from **Enterprise Wide Business Keys**, EWBK’s.
 A Hub is not necessarily the same as a Primary Key in the source system.

 To be able to integrate across systems and versions the actual Business terms used should be identified and used as keys for the Hubs.